 Lamium maculatum 'Beacon Silver' has thick whorls of purple-pink two-lip flowers from spring through fall if deadheaded routinely and not allowed to desiccate.
 The small triangular leaves are mostly silver with a bright green edge.
 Zones 4-8.

-Lamium galeobdolon 'Hermann's Pride' is more compact than the species.
+Lamium galeobdolon is more compact than the species.
 Its serrated leaves are crisply splashed with silver between the veins.
 In spring, whorls of yellow two-lip flowers bloom.
-Zones 4-8
+Zones 4-8.

-Lamium maculatum 'White Nancy' bears 1-inch triangular silver leaves rimmed in emerald.
+This variety of Lamium maculatum bears 1-inch triangular silver leaves rimmed in emerald.
 From spring onward, dense whorls of two-lip clean-white flowers appear at the tips of the stems.
 Deadhead for prolonged blooming.
-Zones 4-8
+Zones 4-8.

 Wild ginger is a workhorse of a groundcover, spreading readily with beautifully glossy, slightly heart-shape leaves.
 It must have shade and moist but well-drained soil to thrive, but with the right conditions this native plant is indispensable, doing well where many other plants wouldn't.In spring it bears purplish maroon bell-shape blooms mostly hidden in the foliage.